zeezxu/PythonPractice/README.md

 # Python Projects

 Python projects which can run on school platform.
+Each folder contains one project.

-> [!CAUTION]
+> [!NOTE]
 > The files here are the student parts of the projects.
 They cannot run independently by themselves.